 What Building Taught Me About the PM Role

-Speed changes the question you can ask.
-When a POC takes a day instead of a sprint, you can test 5 hypotheses instead of 1.
-The bottleneck shifts from “can we build it?” to “what’s worth building?”
-That second question is the actual PM job.
+Speed changes the question.
+When a POC takes a day instead of a sprint, the bottleneck shifts from “can we build it?” to “what’s worth building?”

-The credibility effect is real and underrated.
-This isn’t about proving yourself to engineers.
-It’s about changing the quality of the conversations you can have.
-When people know you’ve built things yourself, they engage with you differently.
-The questions get more precise.
-The pushback gets more honest.
-The collaboration gets better.
+The credibility effect is real.
+When people know you’ve built things yourself, they engage differently.
+Questions get more precise.
+Pushback gets more honest.
+Collaboration gets better.

 This started as scratching itches on weekends.
-It’s become how I think about the job.
+It’s become how I evaluate ideas, drive alignment, and make product decisions.

 If you want to compare notes on any of these, I’m on Twitter and LinkedIn.
 Always happy to chat.